Hose coupling: NH

+Despite the age of these couplings, incompatibilities still exist.

 UNI

 UNI Fire Fittings are used in Italy, and available in several sizes, including UNI 25, UNI 45, and UNI 70.

+BS336

+The suction hoses and pump intakes of UK fire appliances use a round thread form of 3 threads per inch and either 4 or 5-1/2 inches diameter.
+The male and female threads fit quite loosely so that they can be assembled quickly even when dirty.
+A rubber washer forms the seal.

 Non-threaded gendered coupler types

 Camlock

 A camlock, also called cam and groove, is a quick connect fluid transfer hose coupling that consists of a male "adapter" and female "coupler".
 The adapter has a groove on the outside that is engaged by the "cam arms" on the outside of the coupler to effect a seal against the gasket inside the "coupler".
 They are commonly used for petroleum or chemical applications.
 Specified by Mil-C-27487 / A-A-59326A / EN 14420-7 / DIN 2828.

 Perrot Cardan coupling

 Similar in appearance to Bauer couplings, but not compatible with them.
 Used in agricultural, irrigation, cleaning, and construction industries, but most commonly for water, mortar, bitumen, and bulk products.